Financial Aid and Scholarships

-It is also possible to use most Kent State scholarships for study abroad costs.
-If you receive a tuition waiver, that can also be applied to eligible study abroad programs.
+It is also possible to use most Kent State scholarships for education abroad costs.
+If you receive a tuition waiver, that can also be applied to eligible education abroad programs.
 It is important to note that if you do receive a tuition waiver, you must make sure to tell your Education Abroad Advisor.

 If you receive Post 9/11 GI Bill funds, you may be able to use that money to help pay for study abroad.
 The US Department of Veterans Affairs has created a sheet to explain what GI Bill funds might cover.

 Education Abroad Cost Calculator

 If you plan on studying abroad for any period of time, you can calculate your estimated program costs as well as your estimated financial aid using the Cost Calculator.
 This step by step tool will use your information to estimate total out of pocket expenses or an estimated refund for current or future terms.
 Please see the following link to access the Cost Calculator and instructions: http://www.kent.edu/financialaid/EAcalculator

 For more information, contact Financial Aid Counselor Jessica Russell at email@example.com or (330) 672-0514.
 Or visit the "Steps to Receive Financial Aid for Education Abroad Programs" page here: http://www.kent.edu/financialaid/education-abroad-financial-aid

 There are many opportunities to apply for education abroad scholarships.
 The listing provided is not a comprehensive list; so, students are encouraged to search for additional scholarships.
 It is important to start researching scholarships early, as many have early deadlines of up to a year in advance.